HiMyNameIsIlNano/animated-funicular/notes/contents/types.md

 console.log(h.b) // (2) it prints 'value'

 let j: { [b: number]: string } = {10: 'ten'} // Object with index signature
-let danger: Object = {} // The compiler complains about this one and IT MUST be AVOIDED
+let danger: Object = {} // The compiler complains about this because Object is a Javascript type.
+The TSlint suggests to use object instead
 ```

 Case (1) would raise an error as the type of `h0` is `object` and `object` has no property by the name `b`.
 In general one should avoid the following types of syntax: